IBM-Cloud/ansible-collection-ibm/docs/ibm_scc_posture_scan_initiate_validation.rst

     (Required for new resource) The unique ID of the profile.

-  description (False, str, None)
+  name (False, str, None)
-    The description of a scheduled scan.
+    The name of a scheduled scan.

-  no_of_occurrences (False, int, None)
+  frequency (False, int, None)
-    The number of times that a scan should be run.
+    The frequency at which a scan is run specified in milliseconds.

   id (False, str, None)